Gentrification of Baltimore

-The gentrification of Baltimore, Maryland, began in 2000 and continues to transform the city by redeveloping specific neighborhoods to appeal to wealthier residents.
-Due to Baltimore's large amount of gentrification, the city accounts for a significant amount of the United States gentrification.
-The gentrification of Baltimore has occurred throughout the city, but particularly in the neighborhoods surrounding the Inner Harbor in Central Baltimore and East downtown Baltimore.
-The gentrification of Baltimore has occurred through the addition of new housing, increased commercial spaces, and more.
-The transformation that has occurred throughout the city of Baltimore has many benefits as it improves the city in various ways.
+The gentrification of Baltimore, Maryland, began around 2000 and continues to transform the city by redeveloping specific neighborhoods to appeal to new residents.
+Due to Baltimore's gentrification, the city accounts for a significant amount of American gentrification.
+The gentrification of Baltimore has occurred in the neighborhoods surrounding the Inner Harbor in Central Baltimore and East downtown Baltimore.
+The gentrification of Baltimore has occurred through the renovation of historic and vacant properties in addition to new housing shopping centers and offices.
+The rejuvenation has occurred in a select number of neighborhoods, but the amenities, shopping and job opportunities has provided wider benefits for Baltimore residents.
+These neighborhoods have also provided the majority of growth of tax revenue for city government.
 However, many others feel that gentrification is unfavorable for Baltimore because it displaces current residents from their homes due to rising prices in newly gentrified neighborhoods.

 History

-Around the 1930s, the Baltimore that you can currently find today began to be developed.
+Around the 1930s, Baltimore’s development to its current state would begin.
 During this time, various new commercial areas were integrated into central downtown Baltimore, making it a destination with many attractions.
 This brought many people to Baltimore; thus, many new roads were developed.
 However, during this time, one of the most significant problems in Baltimore began: redlining.
 With redlining, certain minority groups, especially African Americans, were not allowed to live in specific neighborhoods of Baltimore.
 This created an extremely segregated city that can still be seen today, especially as the city is being gentrified.

 Later on, from the 1960s through the 1980s, the city continued to be developed as officials attempted to organize the city.
 During this time, lots of funding was put into the city to incorporate new low-income housing, new schools, and more.
 However, the city began to struggle due to violence, poverty, and addiction.
 These problems have taken over many Baltimore neighborhoods, which are now being gentrified due to the lower price of the property.